 Source: GlobalData Patent Analytics

-Among aerospace and defence companies, Airbus is one of the leading patent filers in aircraft fuel cells APUs.
-The company is heavily invested in zero-emissions aircraft development through its ZEROe programme, which is targeting a 2035 rollout for commercial aircraft that utilise hydrogen propulsion.
+Among aerospace and defense companies, Airbus is the leading patent filer in aircraft fuel cells APUs.
+The company is heavily invested in zero-emissions aircraft development through its ZEROe program, which is targeting a 2035 rollout for commercial aircraft that utilize hydrogen propulsion.
 Fuel cells are an essential component of hydrogen propulsion, and fuel cell APUs are integral to fuel cells for aircraft propulsion.
-Other key patent filers include Safran and Diehl Stiftung.
+Other key patent filers include Safran and General Electric.

-In terms of application diversity, Boeing leads the pack.
-Groupe Industriel Marcel Dassault and EADS Deutschland stood in second and third spots, respectively.
-By geographical reach, Diehl Stiftung held the top position, followed by EADS Deutschland and Groupe Industriel Marcel Dassault.
+In terms of application diversity, BayoTech leads the pack.
+Bio Cellular Design Aeronautics and Foshan Shenfeng Aviation stand in second and third spots, respectively.
+By geographic reach, Linde holds the top position, followed by NACCO Materials Handling and Universal Hydrogen.

 Fuel cell-based propulsion is a promising technological avenue to reduce the emissions produced by commercial aircraft, and therefore improve the sustainability performance of the industry.
 In light of this, fuel cell components such as fuel cells APUs are essential developments.

-To further understand the key themes and technologies disrupting the aerospace and defence industry, access GlobalData’s latest thematic research report on Defence.
+To further understand the key themes and technologies disrupting the aerospace and defense industry, access GlobalData’s latest thematic research report on Aerospace & Defense.